Library History and Facts

 The library quickly outgrew its location in Long Hall and plans for the construction of a new three-story brick building facing the school’s quad were made.
 The dedication was held on September 21, 1964 with Dr. Barbour in attendance.
-The keynote address was given by Dr. Martin Niemöller, a noted German Lutheran pastor was a leader of the Confessional Church in Germans and was arrested and held prisoner for his part in Christian resistance during the Nazi era.
+The keynote address was given by Dr. Martin Niemöller, a noted German Lutheran pastor who was a leader of the Confessional Church in Germany and was arrested and held prisoner for his part in Christian resistance during the Nazi era.
 He was also, at the time of this address, a president of the World Council of Churches, a position he held from 1961-1968.
 Over seven hundred guests attended the dedication ceremony.
 To further mark the occasion, Dr. Markus Barth, son of Dr. Karl Barth of Basel, Switzerland and PTS faculty member from 1963-1972, arranged to have his father’s desk and chair as well as other objects brought from Germany.
 He presented these treasures to the Seminary in 1964.
 Included with the gift of the desk at which Karl Barth wrote his theological works is an autographed copy of his Kirchliche Dogmatic I/1.
 The desk is presently on display in the Hansen Reading Room on the second floor of the library.

 The core of the present library collection is composed of the materials from those libraries as well as books from their predecessor schools.
 In 1826, the Reverend Joseph Kerr, first Professor of Theology of Allegheny Theological Seminary purchased the first volumes for that school’s library with his own money.
 In 1830 the Reverend Allen Ditchfield Campbell visited England and Scotland on behalf of Western Theological Seminary and acquired over 2000 volumes for that school’s collection.
 These initial purchases, along with gifts and purchases over the years, helped develop an historic collection particularly rich in Reformed theology, church history and Bible.
 More recent collecting has also emphasized missions and global Christianity, ethics, and American religious history.